hacs/documentation/documentation/configuration/basic.md

 You see this when Home Assistant is installing the requirements needed for the integration.
 ![image](/img/conf_note.png)

-If this takes longer than 10 minutes, you may have and issue with your Home Assistant installation.
+If this takes longer than 10 minutes, you may have an issue with your Home Assistant installation.
 :::

 ## Add your configuration